microsoft/wcnspect/README.md

 Currently, this project's code makes the following assumptions:

-* The port that wcnspect server uses is 50051 (this is currently required on the client-side).
+* The port that Wcnspect server uses is 50051 (this is currently required on the client-side).
-* When applying `wcnspectserv-daemon.yml`, the user has access to the ACR referenced in the file.

 ## TODO
   * Support for other ports on the Wcnspect client.